 Investments — portfolio analysis showing asset allocation, expense ratios, dividend yields, sector exposure, and region breakdowns across all accounts.

-Taxes — build and compare tax scenarios by adjusting income, filing status, deductions, and dependents.
+Taxes [Beta] — build and compare tax scenarios by adjusting income, filing status, deductions, and dependents.

-Estate — a document completeness checklist tracking seven key estate planning documents and their status.
+Estate — a document completeness checklist tracking key estate planning documents and their status.

-Changes to be made — the full list of action items you've identified.
+Changes — the full list of action items you've identified for the client.
 These can be shared with the client or kept internal.

 You can get to Household either way: